The $G_2$ geometry of $3$-Sasaki structures

-on $C^{\infty}M$.
+where $\sp(1)$ is generated by $\{i_1,i_2,i_3\}$ with Lie bracket determined from $[i_a,i_b]=-2i_c$.
 To finish this section we identify, for later use, the piece in the horizontal Laplacian $\Delta_{\H}$ which is $\sp(1)$-invariant, that is invariant under the complex structures $\{I_1,I_2,I_3\}$.
 The most computationally efficient way towards this end is to use the Riemannian cone $(CM:=M \times \bbR_{+},g_c:=r^2g+(\di\!r)^2)$ of $M$.
 This is hyperk\"ahler w.r.t. the triple of complex structures determined from

 with cyclic permutations on $abc$.
 The corresponding symplectic forms are $\omega_{J_a}=-\frac{1}{2}\di(r^2\xi^a)$ and satisfy $g_c^{-1}\omega_{J_a}=J_a$.
 In fact an equivalent definition of a $3$-Sasaki metric is to require its metric cone be hyperk\"ahler. \begin{lema} We have $[\Delta_{\H}+\C,I_a]=0$ on $\Omega^1\H$. \end{lema} \begin{proof} Indicating with $\Delta^c$ the Laplacian of the cone metric we derive